All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 (left/centre) Cinili Cami (1640) at Uskudar; (right) a fountain at Uskudar

-Old guides say that the site of Cinili Cami enjoys one of the finest views over the Bosporus and Constantinople; today the view is impaired by modern buildings; the etching by W. H. Bartlett gives an idea of the evocativeness of the hills above Uskudar.
+Old travel accounts say that the site of Cinili Cami enjoys one of the finest views over the Bosporus and Constantinople; today the view is impaired by modern buildings; the etching by Bartlett gives an idea of the evocativeness of the hills above Uskudar.

 (left) Entrance to Buyuk Valide Hani; (right) external walls of Yeni (new) Buyuk Han

 The role played by Kosem Sultan is testified to by the fact that she did not limit herself to funding pious institutions and building mosques, but that she gave her name to the largest han of Constantinople (buyuk means large); it is difficult to find and it is surrounded by other buildings.
 At one time it was mainly used by Persian merchants and the little mosque in one of its courtyards was reserved to Shi'a Muslims.
 Another large han was built later on at a short distance from Buyuk Valide Han and in this case it is possible to appreciate its size and design.

 (left) Koprulu Camii (1660); (right) Mehmet Koprulu Pacha Turbesi